Reading with your child

 Children are read to each day, we also have a reading area in each class so that children can choose and enjoy books

-We teach reading comprehension in focused lessons each week, this goes up to 4x a week in KS2
+We teach reading comprehension in focused lessons each week, see our English page to find out more

 Teachers and teaching assistants will read with children as regularly as possible